 Guildford Town being in a gap in a river valley, surrounded by hills, and areas of significant landscape value particularly to the south has major issues in expanding its transport infrastructure.
 There has been discussion on supplementing the A3 with a Tunnel.
 Extrapolating from costs for the Hindhead Tunnel shows a tunnel of an equivalent standard t from Burpham to Compton would cost in the region of £1.5Bn to £2Bn.
 An investment on this scale whilst welcome would not be a total solution.
 Solving traffic flows North South through the town is a issue and a upgraded A3 is likely to attract more traffic through the Town and Urban area.

-Government spending for the immediate future is likely to be concentrated in the North of the country and also supporting the continued Health and Social Service costs to manage the Covid Pandemic over the next few years.
+Government spending for the immediate future is likely to be concentrated in the north of the country and also supporting the continued Health and Social Service costs to manage the Covid Pandemic over the next few years.
 The Society is doubtful if major sums for investment will be forthcoming in the future.
+It is likely thatGuildford will have to adapt and use existing transport infrastructure more effectively as part of a greener future.

 The Government has set out several green ambitions for the future e.g. banning Petrol Car Sales in 2030.
 They will also ultimately need to tackle the annual income of £40Bn disappearing from Petrol Tax as cars are electrified.
 It is also notable that Petrol Tax has been frozen since 2011 whilst public transport fares have continued to rise.